All guests including Members are recommended to make timed reservations online to guarantee admission.

 Am I required to wear a mask?

-Effective for all Audubon facilities, face masks are not required but are strongly encouraged due to a City of New Orleans Indoor Mask Advisory issued to slow the spread of COVID-19.
+Effective for all Audubon facilities, face masks are required indoors due to a City of New Orleans Indoor Mask Mandate issued to slow the spread of COVID-19.
 Masks are available for purchase at the Gift Shop as supplies allow.

 Is there food available for purchase?